wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-using-json-in-hive.md

 Hive provides three different mechanisms to run queries on JSON documents:

-- use the GET_JSON_OBJECT UDF (User Defined Function)
+- use the GET\_JSON\_OBJECT UDF (User Defined Function)
 - use the JSON_TUPLE UDF
 - use custom SerDe
 - write you own UDF using Python or other languages.
 See [this article][hdinsight-python] on running your own Python code with Hive.

-### Use the GET_JSON_OBJECT UDF
+### Use the GET\_JSON_OBJECT UDF
 Hive provides a built-in UDF called [get json object](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+UDF#LanguageManualUDF-get_json_object) which can perform JSON querying during run time.
-This method takes two arguments – the table name and method name which has the flattened JSON document and the JSON field that needs to be parsed.
-Let’s look at an example to see how this UDF works.
+This method takes two arguments - the table name and method name which has the flattened JSON document and the JSON field that needs to be parsed.
+Let's look at an example to see how this UDF works.

 Get the first name and last name for each student